-Redesigning a supply chain is complex and presents a company with significant challenges, which are discussed in more detail below.
+Redesigning a supply chain is complex and presents companies with significant challenges, which are detailed below.

 One of the biggest challenges is to fully understand and nurture the network of relationships along the value chain.
-This is no mean feat; a large corporation’s direct supplier relationships alone usually go into the thousands.
+This is no small feat; a large corporation’s direct supplier relationships alone typically go into the thousands.

-As a result of the sheer number of companies involved in a supply chain, you need to take a structured approach and set clear priorities when redesigning a global value network.
-A company needs to assess the significance and threat if all parties – upstream and downstream – to the value chain as a whole and, if necessary, take measures to safeguard the supply chain from these risks.
-A supply chain needs to be designed with an eye on both cost and risk at all time.
+As a result of the sheer number of companies involved in a supply chain, it’s important to take a structured approach and set clear priorities when redesigning a global value network.
+You’ll need to assess the significance and risk to all parties, both upstream and downstream, and to the value chain as a whole.
+If necessary, you’ll need to take measures to safeguard the supply chain from these risks.
+A supply chain should be designed with an eye on both cost and risk at all times.